ShortMiao/wiinetserviceita/README.md

 # WiiNet
 ![screenshot_2022-4-19](https://user-images.githubusercontent.com/83787150/163919849-51f35035-7813-4ce2-b31f-3d0131b811bc.png)
-The Internet Channel, revived
+Il Canale Internet, revitalizzato.

-## Features
+## Funzioni
-Right now, WiiNet contains 5 main features.
+Adesso, WiiNet contiens 5 funzioni principali.
-1. Games
+1. Giochi
    - Play a variety of Web games on the Wii
    - Many are sourced from BlueMaxima's Flashpoint
    - Categorised into USB Keyboard, Made for Wii, PC Games and Javascript
-2. Videos
+2. Video
    - Stream videos from a few content creators
    - Mainly WiiNet contributors and friends
    - Get your own channel by pledging to the Patreon